dixith417/dixith417/README.md

 - 👋 Hi, I’m @dixith417
-- 👀 I’m interested in front-end web Development.
+- 👀 I’m interested in coding and software development.
-- 🌱 I’m currently learning javascript, css and planning to learn React as soon as possible.
+- 🌱 I’m currently a software intern.
-- 💞️ I’m looking to collaborate on web apps to make them interactive and do some fun coding.
+- 💞️ I’m looking to learn and have some fun as well.
 - 📫 How to reach me by email ---> "dixith417@gmail.com"

 <!---